njwhite777/buzzwords/docs/USERS_MANUAL.md

 User's Manual:
 =
 One of the main advantages of our implementation is that there is no necessary installation procedure for our application.
 Hence, it is possible to use the application by simply browsing to its location online.
+For the purpose of the in-class demonstration, a server will be availible at http://cs690s2018.dhcp.bsu.edu/#!/.

 #### <a name="The_Interface"></a>Using The Interface
 ##### Create a New Game: